manatlan/mcp/README.md

 ### mcp3-server-test (http)

 The "mcp2-server-test" is as mcp server using fastmcp/http (it is managed via 'uv' too (it has its own .venv))

+It manages "recettes" ("recipes" in english), and it can:

+- add a recipe : title & content
+- list all recipes
+- produces an image/url (with g4f/image generation) (async method)
+- give a recipe (it guess with g4f/text gpt-4o-mini generation) (async method)